1. Leasehold vs Freehold

 Example: For a 4000 sqft residential property in Damansara with 20 years remaining on lease, valued at RM150 per sq ft by the Authorities, the lease renewal fee will cost

-Property prices under the freehold tenure may differ from the leasehold, i.e. it could be higher or lower regardless but it is well known that freehold properties tend to perform better in terms of long-term capital appreciation due to substantial lease fee amount.
+Property prices under the freehold tenure may differ from the leasehold, i.e. it could be higher or lower regardless but it is well known that freehold properties tend to perform better in terms of long-term capital appreciation due to substantial lease fee amounts.

 READ: Looking for a Freehold 2-Storey Home in Klang?
 Check out Sime Darby's Bandar Bukit Raja?